Residents in the three-county Tucson region will benefit directly, indirectly or remotely

 It’s this kind of pervasive effect on our economy that will allow every resident in the Tucson region to benefit, directly or remotely, from the mine’s presence.
 It’s a development we applaud.

 Michael Coretz is principal of Commercial Real Estate Group of Tucson, a tenant representative company that works exclusively for businesses who lease or invest in commercial real estate.
-As an affiliate of ITRA Global, he is recognized as a site selection expert in commercial real estate transactions.
+He is recognized as a site selection expert in commercial real estate transactions.
 Contact him at 520-299-3400 or on his website, commercial-real-estate-tucson.com.